Knerten0815/masters-thesis/content/methodology.typ

 A simple group similarity approach, that takes the mean of all similarities within the group, will be more insightful in almost all cases.
 But the SGS is closely and intuitively intertwined with the SSM generation and can therefore be used to compare against the simpler group similarity approach, to test the validity of the visualization technique on a big dataset.

-== Consistency Score <cs>
+== Stacked Query Similarity <sqs>

-The Consistency Score (CS) measures _how the similarity relationships within a group of compounds match the similarities of each member of the group to another single molecule (query)._
+The Stacked Query Similarity (SQS) measures _how the similarity relationships within a group of compounds match the similarities of each member of the group to another single molecule (query)._

 For a group of $n$ compounds ${C_1, C_2, ..., C_n}$ and a query molecule $Q$, the pairwise atomic similarity weights between compound $i$ and $Q$ for atom $k$ are calculated as $w_(i,Q)^((k))$, as described in @simmaps_ch.
 With the mean query weights (MQW) described as: